 I find small sizing to be true in general with Columbia gear.

-Finding rain pants that fit over my regular hiking pants was a nightmare until I found this pair.
+Finding rain pants that fit over my regular hiking pants but didn't trip me up was a nightmare until I found this pair.

 What I love:

-I've been a fan of this type of convertible pants for over twenty years.
+I've been a fan of their type of convertible pants for over twenty years.

 Tip: These pants have a more relaxed fit than the Columbia pants above, with a customizable "button" waistband.

 That's good for hikes with lots of elevation gain and loss because you'll be able to move easily both before AND after lunch ;)

 Recently I tried a pair of My Trail Company lightweight nylon hiking pants with a regular length inseam, and was pleasantly surprised that they weren't too long for me.

 They aren't convertible, so may appeal more to your preferred trail style.